 The four-story apartment buildings at 100 Market and 300 Market have units ranging from nearly 700 square feet to 1,500 square feet of light-filled space with large windows, 11-foot ceilings, hardwood floors, Kohler and Moen bath fixtures and private balconies and patios.
 Kitchens include gas ranges, stainless steel appliances and Ceaserstone countertops.
 Apartments include walk-in closets and washers and dryers.

-The buildings feel like city-cool with a large lobby, an inner courtyard with a hot tub and outdoor swimming pool, a reflection terrace with gardens, grilling stations, cozy conversation hubs with lush furniture, a bar, lounge chairs and a fire pit.
+The buildings feel like city-cool with a large lobby, an inner courtyard with an outdoor swimming pool, a reflection terrace with gardens, grilling stations, cozy conversation hubs with lush furniture and bar seating, lounge chairs and a fire pit.
 Inside there is a lobby coffee bar, a spa with a hot tub, a cold plunge, a sauna and steam room, a fitness center and spin room and a yoga studio.

 The apartments have keyless entry, and the pet-friendly buildings offer a pet spa and dog run.
 There are EV charging stations and a co-working space for residents only.